Dallinger/Dallinger/docs/source/running_bots.rst

 as Dallinger, but it does need to be able to access the computer running Dallinger directly by its IP address.

-On Apple macOS, we recommend using homebrew to install and run selenium, using:
+On Apple macOS, we recommend using Homebrew to install and run selenium, using:

 ::